rbehzadan/geoip_updater/README.md

 - If the script does not run as scheduled, ensure that the `crontab` entries are set correctly and that `geoip_updater.sh` is executable.
 - Check the log file `/var/log/geoip_update.log` for any errors or messages output by the script.

+## Acknowledgements
+I would like to extend my sincere gratitude to [ChatGPT](https://chat.openai.com/) for providing extensive help in writing, checking, and documenting this project.
+The guidance and support received were invaluable in ensuring the quality and reliability of the scripts and documentation.
+Thank you for being an integral part of this project's development.